 Little Highlanders Pre-Kindergarten

-The Little Highlanders Pre-Kindergarten nurtures academic, physical, social, emotional, and spiritual growth in a small, personal setting to prepare children for kindergarten success.
-The early learning program builds a strong foundation by harnessing young children's natural curiosity, fostering a love of learning through exposure to beginning math and language concepts, and, most importantly, instilling a sense of wonder at God's grace, mercy, and role as Creator.
+Little Highlanders Pre-Kindergarten nurtures academic, physical, social, emotional, and spiritual growth in a small, personal setting to prepare children for kindergarten success.
+This early learning program builds a strong foundation by harnessing young children's natural curiosity, fostering a love of learning through exposure to beginning math and language concepts, and, most importantly, instilling a sense of wonder at God's grace, mercy, and role as Creator.
 The program serves children who are 4 by July 31 with flexible half- and full-day options.

 - Bible-based instruction from loving, supportive Christian staff